sharifrahmanie/MBMethPred/README.md

 ## Similarity network fusion (SNF)

-The `SimilarityNetworkFusion` is a function to perform SNF function (from SNFtool package) and output clusters.
+The `SimilarityNetworkFusion` is a function to perform the SNF function (from the SNFtool package) and output clusters.

 ### Usage